Skip to main content

 At the Folger

 While Folger Theatre is rehearsing Romeo and Juliet, onstage October 1 through November 10, our early music-ensemble-in-residence, Folger Consort kicks off the season this weekend, September 13–15, with Tale of Two Cities: Music of Florence and Venice.
-A trio of free events round out the month: Folger Fridays Presents: Craft Your Power, on Friday, September 20, with stations throughout the building featuring basket weaving, painting, origami, bracelet making, and much more, plus live jazz and snacks and drinks; the next morning, Saturday, September 21, our younger visitors, ages 5–7 at 11:30am and ages 8–14 at 1pm, are invited to join Folger Education for a Family Workshop: United States of Shakespeare, an exploration of how Shakespeare’s works inspired some of America’s greatest thinkers; and on Saturday, September 28, a panel conversation, Silenced Voices, Banned Books, held during the America Library Association’s annual Banned Book week, explores how the banning of books in schools—especially those focused on race, antiracism, and LGBTQIA+ topics—affect today’s students.
+Two free events round out the month: Folger Fridays Presents: Craft Your Power, on Friday, September 20, with stations throughout the building featuring basket weaving, painting, origami, bracelet making, and much more, plus live jazz and snacks and drinks, and the next morning, Saturday, September 21, our younger visitors, ages 5–7 at 11:30am and ages 8–14 at 1pm, are invited to join Folger Education for a Family Workshop: United States of Shakespeare, an exploration of how Shakespeare’s works inspired some of America’s greatest thinkers.

 Around the country